NatalyAnbar/telecom-churn-prediction/README.md

 ## Problem Statement

-Customer churn is one of the most expensive problems for subscription-based businesses — acquiring a new customer typically costs far more than retaining an existing one.
+Customer churn is one of the most expensive problems for subscription-based businesses — acquiring a new customer typically costs more than retaining an existing one.
 This project tackles two questions:

-1. **Why** are customers leaving? (diagnostic analysis)
+1. Why are customers leaving ?
-2. **Who** is likely to leave next, so the business can intervene proactively? (predictive modeling)
+2. Who is likely to leave next ?

 The analysis combines transactional data with operational data (complaints and retention offers) to build a fuller picture of the customer journey — not just demographics and billing, but also service quality and retention efforts.